-The Garmin Enduro is a smartwatch that focuses on fitness for endurance athletes.
+The Garmin Enduro Gen 2 which has been recently released, is a smartwatch that focuses on fitness for endurance athletes.
 With a range of complex features, this watch is the complete package when it comes to health and fitness tracking.
-Due to its features, this Garmin fitness tracker is more expensive at approx $849.
+Due to its features, this Garmin fitness tracker is more expensive at approx $1,099.

-Features included on this high-performance fitness tracker include solar power charging, energy-conserving modes, GPS signals, lightweight feel, and more.
-The Enduro has up to 80 hours of battery life in GPS mode and approx 300 hours in standard mode – no need to charge every day!
+Features included in this high-performance fitness tracker include solar power charging, energy-conserving modes, GPS signals, a lightweight feel, and more.
+The Enduro Gen 2 has up to 80 hours of battery life in GPS mode and approx 46 days in standard mode – no need to charge every day!

 The watch also features heat and altitude sensors, performance metrics, a recovery advisor, climbpro, ultra run, and more.